 - –––, 1960, A Survey of Physical Theory, New York: Dover Publications.

-- Reichenbach, Hans, 1920, Relativitätstheorie und Erkenntnis Apriori, Berlin: Springer.
-Translated by M. Reichenbach, Relativity Theory and Apriori Knowledge, Berkeley and Los Angeles: University of California Press.
+- Reichenbach, Hans, 1920, Relativitätstheorie und Erkenntnis Apriori, Berlin: Springer; M. Reichenbach (trans.), Relativity Theory and Apriori Knowledge, Berkeley and Los Angeles: University of California Press.

 - Russell, Bertrand, 1922, Our Knowledge of the External World, London: George Allen and Unwin.